 From the above investigation, Bhattacharya et al. (2005) revealed that the dietary supplementation with 50 µg/ml potassium and magnesium chloride to silkworm larvae resulted in an increase of 26% fat body glycogen (Fig. 2) and 20% haemolymph trehalose (Fig. 3).
 The dietary supplementation with 100 µg/ml to silkworm larvae resulted in an increase of 33% fat body glycogen and 26% haemolymph trehalose.
 The supplementation with 150µg/ml potassium and magnesium chloride to silkworm larvae resulted in an increase of 75% fat body glycogen and 44% haemolymph trehalose.
 The above results indicate that the oral supplementation with potassium and magnesium chloride increased the fat body glycogen and haemolymph trehalose in all the treated.

-The increase in fat body glycogen was due to the stimulatory effect of KCl and MgCl2 on the amylase activity of the midgut resulting in increased production of carbohydrates.The increase in haemolymph trehalose was due to the activating the trehalose synthase activity of the fat body i.e conversion of glycogen into trehalose and its subsequent release into the haemolymph by the fat body (Bhattacharya et al., 2005).
+The increase in fat body glycogen was due to the stimulatory effect of KCl and MgCl2 on the amylase activity of the midgut, resulting in increased production of carbohydrates The increase in haemolymph trehalose was due to the activating the trehalose synthase activity of the fat body i.e conversion of glycogen into trehalose and its subsequent release into the haemolymph by the fat body (Bhattacharya et al., 2005).

 Fig. 4 The effect of KCl and MgCl2 on the fat Fig. 5 The effect of KCl and body total